New Multi-messenger Probe of Dark Matter-Nucleon Interactions from Ultra-high Energy Cosmic Ray Acceleration: Iron Nuclei Fragmentation

 \subsection{A comment on TXS 0506+056}

 TXS 0506+056 was observed to be a source of neutrinos by Icecube~\cite{IceCube:2018cha}.
 Based on the neutrino and Gamma-Ray observations~\cite{2017ATel10791....1T, MAGIC:2018sak}, a few models predict that the main acceleration region of CR is $\mathcal{O}$(pc) away from the central SMBH~\cite{deGouveiaDalPino:2024txs, Kun:2018txs, Caproni:2022txs}, well outside of the possible DM spike.
+Specifically, in Ref.~\cite{Fiorillo:2025cgm} the authors show that a coronal origin (close to the SMBH) is disfavored by X-ray estimations.

 On the other hand, models exist where the production of neutrinos (thus the acceleration of CRs) happens between $4\times 10^{-4} - 0.3$ pc~\cite{Xue:2019txw, Xue:2020kuw, Yang:2024bsf}.
-Based on this, the spike profile has been used to constrain DM-neutrino interactions in those scenarios~\cite{Zapata:2025huq}.
+Based on this, the spiked profile has been used to constrain DM-neutrino interactions in those scenarios~\cite{Cline:2022qld, Ferrer:2022kei, Zapata:2025huq}.

-Setting the mass of the central SMBH to be $3\times 10^8\;M_\odot$~\cite{Padovani:2019xcv}, the dark matter density will be between $10^{10} - 10^{15}$ GeV/cm$^3$ for the distances of interest.
-This is far.
-Assuming all high-energy (iron) CRs are accelerated within TXS-like objects, this would lead to a bound of $\sigma_{\chi, CR} \lesssim 10^{-33} \left(\frac{m_\chi}{\mathrm{GeV}}\right)$ cm$^2$, when considering the CR should be able to escape the spike without interacting.
+Setting the mass of the central SMBH to be $3\times 10^8\;M_\odot$~\cite{Padovani:2019xcv}, the DM density will be between $10^{10} - 10^{15}$ GeV/cm$^3$ for the distances of interest.
+Assuming all high-energy (iron) CRs are accelerated within TXS-like objects, this would lead to a bound of $\sigma_{\chi, {\rm CR}} \lesssim 10^{-33} \left(\frac{m_\chi}{\mathrm{GeV}}\right)$ cm$^2$, when considering that CR should be able to escape the spike without interacting.
 This is similar to the NGC bound and is mainly due to the similar column densities between the two when considering escaping CRs.